Implement your own service registration mechanism#

 Implementing a service registrar provider#

-Service discovery implementation consists of three elements:
+Service registration implementation consists of three elements:

 ServiceRegistrar